bputrah/open-telemetry-kit/README.md

 - `.csv` files
 - `.srt` files
 - Any video file with embedded subtitles (e.g. video taken with some DJI drone models)

 #### Writing
 - JSON

-### Future Functionality
+### Future Releases
-Expansions for the OTK include but are not limited to:
+Expansions and updates for the OTK include but are not limited to:
 #### Reading
 - kml
 - gpx